 On the one hand, you might want to schedule your visit so you can observe or take part in the Dragon Boat races.

-However, if you are not interested in experiencing the festivities, be forewarned that travel during this period can be chaotic.
+One the other hand, if you are not interested in experiencing the festivities, be forewarned that travel during this period can be chaotic.
 Therefore, you may want to adjust your itinerary to avoid the crowds.

 Where the Dragon Boat Festival Is Celebrated

-Hong Kong • Macau • Taiwan • Mainland China • Singapore • Malaysia
+Hong Kong • Macau • Taiwan • Mainland China

 Personal Reflections of the Dragon Boat Festival